2026 Spring Semester Course Registration Begins October 13. Learn more. NEW! Our New Registration System Is Here! Learn more.

 Not to intimidate you, but that is exactly what we have - a plethora of classes designed to educate, to illuminate, and to change people's lives.
 It may be a lot of information to wade through, but we're here to help you build your bridge to success, whatever that may look like.
 When you're ready to take the next step, just enter a search word in the box above and start browsing.

-Study of fundamentals of Mandarin Chinese: conversation, basic writing, listening and reading comprehension, vocabulary building, grammar, and culture.
-This course fosters understanding of Chinese-speaking people through cultural comparison and development of written and spoken communication.
-Integrated with credit CHIN-1411.
+Continuation of CHIN 1411 with more advanced conversation, basic writing, listening and reading comprehension, vocabulary building, grammar, and culture.
+This course fosters deeper understanding of Chinese-speaking people through cultural comparison and development of written and spoken communication.
+Prerequisite: Students must have completed a first semester college Chinese course of at least four semester hours with a grade of C or better, or have equivalent credit by examination.